In this post I am going to cover the most important plugins that we use and why. I have updated our top WordPress plugins for 2019.

 So lets get started with the list.
 These plugins are in no particular order:

 If you haven’t got this yet and you are a food blogger who posts recipes you should.
 It automatically gives you the markup (a specific type of output) you need for Google to see your post as a recipe = getting you more traffic.
-The support from Brecht and the team is second to none, hands down the best support I’ve had from any blogging tools.
+The support from Brecht and the team is second to none, hands down the best support I’ve had from any tools or patform.
 Also they are continuously updating it with feedback from the community.
 Check out our new design using their new super easy-to-use recipe card designer on one of our posts over at KitchenSanctuary.

 Being able to backup your site is absolutely key.
 Updraft Plus is one of the best WordPress backup solutions out there.
 Allowing you to easily perform regular backups, backup before you update WordPress or backup before you update your theme or plugins.
 Restoring is super easy too, if you update your plugins and find that it breaks your site you can easily restore to your previous backup.
 I have tried and tested this a number of times with no issues.
 You can also set it to upload your backup files for a remote storage like Dropbox or OneDrive so that your backups are not stored on you main server taking up space and reducing risk of loosing your data.